-Carbon monoxide connects with red blood cells, robbing oxygen from your body it needs to live.
-It blends with these cells over 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing oxygen from your body it needs to live.
+It blends with these cells nearly 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, in place of oxygen, then gets brought to the important organs through the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
-Organs need oxygen; when they lack it, they begin to suffocate.
+To put it simply, carbon monoxide robs your body of oxygen.
+Organs need oxygen; when they don’t have it, they begin to suffocate.

-Your body takes a long time to eradicate carbon monoxide; however, it can be drawn in much faster.
+Your body takes a long time to get rid of carbon monoxide; however, it can be drawn in much faster.